Kankanaey people: Southern Kankanaey

 The Southern Kankanaey are one of the ethnolinguistic groups in the Cordillera.
-They live in the mountainous regions of Mountain Province and Benguet, more specifically in the municipalities of Tadian, Bauko, Sabangan, Bakun, Kibungan and Mankayan.
-They are predominantly a nuclear family type (sinbe-ey,buma-ey, or sinpangabong), which are either patri-local or matri-local due to their bilateral kinship, composed of the husband, wife and their children.
+They live in the mountainous regions of Mountain Province and Benguet, more specifically in the municipalities of Tadian, Bauko, Sabangan, Bakun, Kibungan, Buguias and Mankayan.They are predominantly a nuclear family type (sinbe-ey,buma-ey, or sinpangabong), which are either patri-local or matri-local due to their bilateral kinship, composed of the husband, wife and their children.
 The kinship group of the Southern Kankana-eys consists of his descent group and, once he is married, his affinal kinsmen.
 Their society is divided into two social classes based primarily on the ownership of land: The rich (baknang) and the poor (abiteg or kodo).
 The baknang are the primary landowners to whom the abiteg render their services to.
 The Mankayan Kankana-eys, however, has no clear distinction between the baknang and the abiteg and all have equal access to resources such as the copper and gold mines.

 Contrary to popular belief, the Southern Kankana-eys do not worship idols and images.
 The carved images in their homes only serve decorative purposes.
 They believe in the existence of deities, the highest among which is Adikaila of the Skyworld whom they believe created all things.
 Next in the hierarchy is the Kabunyan, who are the gods and goddesses of the Skyworld, including their teachers Lumawig and Kabigat.
 They also believe in the spirits of ancestors (ap-apo or kakkading), and the earth spirits they call anito.
 They are very superstitious and believe that performing rituals and ceremonies help deter misfortunes and calamities.
 Some of these rituals are pedit (to bring good luck to newlyweds), pasang (cure sterility and sleeping sickness, particularly drowsiness) and pakde (cleanse community from death-causing evil spirits).

 The Southern Kankana-eys have a long process for courtship and marriage which starts when the man makes his intentions of marrying the woman known to her.
 Next is the sabangan, when the couple makes their wish to marry known to their family.
 The man offers firewood to the father of the woman, while the woman offers firewood to the man’s father.
 The parents then talk about the terms of the marriage, including the bride price to be paid by the man’s family.
 On the day of the marriage, the relatives of both parties offer gifts to the couple, and a pig is butchered to have its bile inspected for omens which would show if they should go on with the wedding.
 The wedding day for the Southern Kankana-eys is an occasion for merrymaking and usually lasts until the next day.
 Though married, the bride and groom are not allowed to consummate their marriage and must remain separated until such a time that they move to their own separate home.